Bloodline (2018 film)

-Bloodline is a 2018 American psychological horror film directed by Henry Jacobson.
-The film was written by Avra Fox-Lerne, Will Honley and Jacobson.
-It stars Seann William Scott, Mariela Garriga, Dale Dickey, and Kevin Carroll.
+Bloodline is a 2018 American psychological slasher film directed by Henry Jacobson and written by Avra Fox-Lerne, Will Honley and Jacobson.
+It stars Seann William Scott, Mariela Garriga, Dale Dickey, and Kevin Carroll, and follows Evan Cole (Scott), a high school guidance counselor who becomes a serial killer, targeting child abusers.
 The film is a co-production between Divide/Conquer and Blumhouse Productions.

-The film premiered at Fantastic Fest on September 22, 2018.

-The film was released on September 20, 2019 by Momentum Pictures, and received mixed reviews from critics.
+Bloodline premiered at Fantastic Fest on September 22, 2018, and was released on September 20, 2019 by Momentum Pictures, receiving mixed reviews from critics.